openbiox/UCSCXenaShiny/README.md

 app_run()
 ```

-For advanced users, useful datasets/functions provided by this package are described in vignette.
+For advanced users, useful functions for obtaining and analyzing data are described in vignette.

 ## :writing\_hand: Author